pandamasta/bitiso-django/accounts/README.md

 This `accounts` app is designed to be modular and reusable across different projects.
 You can extend the `CustomUser` model further if needed, and the URLs can easily be integrated into any project.

+### Password Reset and Email Verification

+For more details on how email verification and password reset are implemented, see [Email Verification and Password Reset](docs/accounts_verification_password_reset.md).